CTVA US Anthology - "Colgate Theatre" (NBC)(1949-50)(1958)

 Synopsis:

 The story of a scientist who gives his ex-sweetheart a vial of fluid as a wedding gift.
+She is told that there

-She is told that there is enough in the vial for only one person and she is to choose
+is enough in the vial for only one person and she is to choose between herself and her new husband.
+The fluid

-their good looks for 200 years and this of course makes the girl ponder her choice.
-[RF]
+will enable a person to keep their good looks for 200 years and this of course makes the girl ponder her choice.

-*NOTE: This episode was an unsold pilot, and won the Peabody Award.
+*Note This episode was an unsold pilot, and won the Peabody Award.

-Orson Welles not only narrated, he wrote the story, arranged the music,
+Orson Welles not only narrated, he wrote the story, arranged the music, designed the sets, directed the production and does some acting.

-3.06 Colgate Theatre: MACGREEDY'S WOMAN
+1.06 Colgate Theatre: MACGREEDY'S WOMAN

 23Sep1958 NBC Tue